koral--/blog/source/2015-09-01-hipchat-removed-from-support-channels.html.markdown

 **This is why we decided to remove HipChat from our channels.** HipChat was good, because it enables a quick live chat, and users don't need to register to join.
 But we can't notify you, if you left the chat and there is no private chat option.
-The last one is crucial, because we usually ask you to send some confidential information so we can resolve the respective issue.
+The last one is crucial, because usually we have to request some confidential information so we can resolve the respective issue.

 ![Slack savior](slack_savior.png)